 There are a lot of terms that are used in Equity or Share markets.
 Some of these terms might confuse people who are just starting to invest their money in shares or plan to do so.
 Not just the advanced terms like stop loss and margin can be a challenge at the beginning, but also the terms defining different trends in the market could prove difficult as well.
 Two such terms are Bull and Bear.
 Both these are the most popular share market terms and define the sentiment of the investors and the performance of the overall market.
 To better understand both the terms and their usage, we need to understand the differences between the bull market vs bear market.

 Bull Market vs Bear Market – Meaning

-Bear market, on the other hand, is the exact opposite of the bull market.
+On the other hand, the bear market is the exact opposite of the bull market.
 During the bear phase, investor sentiments are negative, the economy may not be in good shape, and GDP numbers may be dropping.
 As a result, investors panic and start to withdraw their funds from the share market to invest in safer options such as Fixed Deposit (FDs) and Gold.
-Not just the retail investors, but institutional investors also start to pull out funds from the share market, leading to a drop in the share prices.
+Not just the retail investors but institutional investors also start to pull out funds from the share market, leading to a drop in the share prices.